 This section walks through the steps for first time merchants with Magento, Magento SIs, and existing Magento merchants moving to the cloud.
 If you already completed some of these steps or have an existing Magento developer environment, review the following for expected results and continue to the next step.
-Some configurations and workflows differ for Magento Commerce than a typical Enterprise Edition installation.
+Some configurations and workflows differ for Adobe Commerce than a typical Enterprise Edition installation.

 Set up an account